internetstandards/Internet.nl/docker/it/targetbase/ca-ocsp/README.txt

 Write out database with 1 new entries
 Data Base Updated
-Now you should:

-# Delete the no-longer-needed CSR file
+# Now you should delete the no-longer-needed CSR file
 rm ${BASEFILENAME}.csr

 # Next steps: